Article

 Who is a product designer?

-A product designer description is pretty straightforward- it is a professional responsible for designing products - digital or physical.
+A product designer description is pretty straightforward- it is a professional responsible for designing products - digital or physical, including aspects of industrial design.
+Here, a physical product refers to a tangible item, such as a consumer electronic device or a household appliance.
 Product designers work on a variety of products, from the web and mobile apps to physical devices like thermostats and toasters.
+Industrial designers have been foundational in the evolution of product design for mass-produced items, setting features and characteristics to meet market needs.

 Product designers use their understanding of user needs, technological possibilities, business constraints, and design principles to create new products.
-They think in terms of both the big picture and tiny details.
+They think in terms of both the big picture and tiny details, especially when creating a minimum viable product.
 Product designers are masters of storytelling, idea generation, sketching, prototyping, user research, usability testing and code.
 So when you see a truly awesome product - there are probably product designers as creative leads behind it.

 Thanks to the qualities mentioned, product designers influence the process of product development.
-The role of the designer in product development is all-encompassing, including research, product design strategy, interaction design, visual design, prototyping, user testing, and more.
+The role of the designer in the product development team is all-encompassing, including research, product design strategy, interaction design, visual design, prototyping, user testing, and more.
+Creating designs appropriate to the audience requires a deep understanding of the target market to ensure the product meets user needs and business goals.
+It’s also important to distinguish the product designer from other roles: for example, the product manager is responsible for the overall product vision, business alignment, and is involved throughout the product development process, whereas the product designer focuses on the design and user experience aspects.
 Let’s look closer at what it takes to be a product designer.

 Skills and responsibilities of product designers